Utilities

 SDS-Check

-The Python utility SDS-Check checks SDS data files for correctness and consistency.
+The Python utility SDS-Check checks SDS files for correctness and consistency.

 The following checks are performed:

-- Size consistency check: The data size of all records should match the size of the SDS file.
+- Size consistency check: Checks that data size of all records matches the size of the SDS file.

-- Timestamp consistency check: Verifies that the timestamps of the records are in ascending order.
+- Timeslot consistency check: Verifies that the timeslots of the records are in ascending order.

-- Jitter check: Prints the record with the largest deviation from the average timestamp interval.
+- Jitter check: Searches for the record with the largest deviation from the average timeslot interval and prints its record number and deviation.

-- Delta time check: Finds the record with the largest timestamp difference from the following record.
+- Delta time check: Checks for the record with the largest timeslot difference compared to the following record.

-- Duplicate timestamp check: Finds records with identical timestamps.
+- Duplicate timeslot check: Checks for records with identical timeslots.

 Usage